B-K-Technology-Ltd/live555-android/README.md

 1. Clone the repo first
 2. Execute `ndk-build` from within the jni folder.
 Make sure to use the right ndk - likely to be in a folder like `~/Android/Sdk/ndk/21.3.xxxxx/ndk-build`.
 Add `--trace` to it if you see compile errors.
-3. After success build, you will get `live555.so` in the `libs` folder
+3. After success build, you will get the `live555.so` in the `libs` folder, under their respective platform (see pic above)

 ## Pre-built libs
 I've also included pre-built libs for the common platforms for those who want to be going straight there.